Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 People often find an apartment through friends.[^21] Most apartments are never listed online.

 - **Tell everyone you know**
-    Ask you friends, family, colleagues and classmates to help you find a place.
+    You friends, family, colleagues or classmates might know someone who has a place to rent.
 - **Ask your [[Hausverwaltung]]**
-    They might have other apartments.
+    They might have other apartments to rent.
 They might put you on a waiting list.
 - **Get help from your university**
     They have help clinics and a board with apartment listings.[^7] Join the waiting list for [student housing](#student-housing).